 Abbeville General Hospital offers a comprehensive outpatient diabetes education program, DSMES, provided by a Registered Nurse, who is also a Certified Diabetes Care and Education Specialist (RN, CDCES) and a Registered, Licensed, Dietitian Nutritionist (RDN, LDN).

 - Type 1 Diabetes

 - Gestational Diabetes

 A physician referral is required before an appointment can be made.
-DSMT consists of 10 hours initial DSMT in a 12 month period.
-An additional 2 hours of follow-up DSMT is allowed each year thereafter when ordered by your physician.
+DSMES consists of 10 hours initial DSMES in a 12 month period.
+An additional 2 hours of follow-up DSMES is allowed each year thereafter when ordered by your physician.